How to Care for Your Concertina

 - When storing your concertina, make sure that you keep the bellows compressed.
-Firstly, ensure that you have the bellows compressed by placing a tight elastic band around the concertina, secondly, keep the concertina tightly packed in its hard case.
+Firstly, ensure that you have the bellows compressed by placing a tight elastic band around the instrument.
+Secondly, keep the concertina tightly packed in its hard case.
 Keeping the bellows compressed in this way prevents them from expanding and losing elasticity and means you won’t lose action on the concertina.

 Sometimes rough handling in transit can dislodge or otherwise move a reed from its position.
 Even the slightest displacement of a reed can cause sound production faults including buzzing on the notes or no sound at all.

-Should this occur follow the steps below for repairing a reed on a McNeela Concertina.
+Should this occur follow the steps below for repairing a reed on your McNeela Concertina.

 We recommend unscrewing the cover/end, then taking off the action pan and turning it over to view the reed pan.
 Take a look for dust or grit around the reed pans and reed tongues and remove by blowing off gently.

-Use a screwdriver, or even a knife, to loosen, and then, with your finger pop up the reed that is buzzing or not sounding (the notes will be marked on the reed).
+Use a screwdriver, or even a knife, to loosen.
+Then, using your finger, pop up the reed that is buzzing or not sounding (the notes will be marked on the reed).

-Turn it over to test just like the video (link below), the reed may need to be moved slightly left or right and flicked out until you hear the twang.
+Turn it over to test as outlined in the video above.
+The reed may need to be moved slightly left or right and flicked out until you hear the twang.
 Once you hear it, the reed should now be working.

 Replace and play and see what happens.